Rivets vs. Welding: The Great Metal Joining Debate

 FAQs

-Which is stronger, welding or riveting?
+Which is more robust, welding or riveting?

-Strength can vary based on execution, but generally, a high-quality weld can achieve joint strength comparable to the base material.
+Strength can vary based on execution, but a high-quality weld can generally achieve joint strength comparable to the base material.
 Riveting might offer moderate strength in comparison.

 How does Prolean ensure the sustainability of its methods?